 - Elevated body core temperature (fever)

-Remember that diarrhea is not really a disease itself, but rather a symptom indicating there’s a problem.
-In fact, it is formally known as a non-specific symptom, which means that it’s quite common and is usually used in conjunction with other symptoms in order to make an accurate diagnosis.
+Remember that diarrhea is not a disease itself but rather a symptom indicating a problem.
+It is formally known as a non-specific symptom, which means that it’s quite common and is usually used in conjunction with other symptoms to make an accurate diagnosis.

-Because diarrhea is usually the sign of another issue, it is extremely rare that it is the only symptom.
-It is almost always accompanied by one or more of the symptoms listed above.
-If you’re lucky, the issue won’t be too serious and hopefully, you can stop your cat’s diarrhea naturally by using one of the following remedies.
+Because diarrhea is usually a sign of another issue, it’s rarely the only symptom.
+Diarrhea is almost always accompanied by one or more of the symptoms listed above.
+If you’re lucky, your cat’s issue won’t be too serious.
+Hopefully, you can stop their diarrhea naturally by using one of the following remedies.

-If your cat has diarrhea it’s up to you to determine if it’s serious — do they require veterinary attention, or can you use a cat diarrhea home remedy?
-If your cat’s diarrhea isn’t too serious you can always try one of the following home remedies.
+If your cat has diarrhea, it’s up to you to determine if it’s serious — do they require veterinary attention, or can you use a cat diarrhea home remedy?
+If your cat’s diarrhea isn’t too serious, you can always try one of the following home remedies.
 Let’s take a look at how to stop cat diarrhea.

-This is a big one.
-Like most animals, cats are creatures of habit.
-They can be satisfied with the same cat food every day (as long as they like it).
-If your cat has diarrhea often it’s probably a good idea to stick to a certain type of cat food that your cat prefers.
-This way, if your cat has bowel issues from its food, you know exactly what type caused the issue and you can switch it up.
+This is a big one!
+Cats are creatures of habit, like most animals.
+They are often satisfied with the same food every day, as long as they enjoy it.
+If your cat has diarrhea, it’s probably a good idea to stick to a certain type of cat food that your cat prefers.
+That way, if your cat has bowel issues from its food, you know exactly what kind caused the issue and can switch to a different kind.

-Some cats can have food allergies or intolerances.
-If your cat has allergies be sure to provide a hypoallergenic or low-antigen diet in order to remedy the onset of diarrhea.
+Some cats have food allergies or intolerances.
+If your cat has allergies, be sure to provide them with a hypoallergenic or low-antigen diet to remedy the onset of diarrhea.

-Furthermore, if your cat has diarrhea, it’s not advisable to withhold food.
-In fact, doing so may cause a potentially fatal liver disease known as hepatic lipidosis.
-Also, if you’re feeding them table scraps or human food, try sticking with nutritious and specially-formulated cat food to see if it helps.
+If your cat has diarrhea, however, it’s not advisable to withhold food.
+Doing so may cause a potentially fatal liver problem known as hepatic lipidosis.
+If you’re feeding them table scraps or human food, try sticking with nutritious and specially-formulated cat food instead, and see if it helps.

-Cats are just like other mammals: fiber plays a huge role in the regularity and water content of their bowel movements.
+Cats are just like other mammals: fiber plays a huge role in their bowel movements’ regularity and water content.
 Furthermore, precise metabolism and digestion may vary from cat to cat.
-Some felines do better with high-fiber diets while others respond to low-fiber diets.
+Some felines do better with high-fiber diets, while others respond to low-fiber diets.

-If you’re noticing chronic diarrhea that’s mild in severity, switch up the amount of fiber.
-You can try cat foods that have a crude fiber level of approximately 3% or lower for a low-fiber diet.
-For a high-fiber option, try using Metamucil or canned pumpkin and adding either to your cat’s food.
+If your cat’s experiencing long-term diarrhea that’s mild in severity, switch up the amount of fiber in their diet.
+You can try cat foods with a crude fiber level of approximately 3% or lower for a low-fiber diet.
+Try adding either Metamucil or canned pumpkin to your cat’s food for a high-fiber option.

 In all mammals, diarrhea has an unfortunate tendency to amplify itself.
 In other words, if the colon is malfunctioning and not absorbing enough water, then dehydration sets in.
 This dehydration, in turn, causes more diarrhea.

-In order to combat this dehydration, give your cat more water, preferably water with valuable electrolytes.
+Give your cat more water, preferably water with valuable electrolytes, to combat this dehydration.
 This cat diarrhea remedy will also help your cat regain some of the much-needed liquids it lost from the episode.

-Like other mammals, cats require a high number of beneficial bacteria in their digestive system to help break down food.
+Like other mammals, cats require many beneficial bacteria in their digestive system to help break down food.
 This is known as gut flora.
 Foods or supplements with probiotics can help cats restore natural gut flora levels if they’ve been lost due to chronic or acute diarrhea.

 As with any veterinary condition, you’ll need to keep an eye on your cat to ensure that their diarrhea is not serious.
-If it’s a fairly mild to moderate case and does not appear to be heavily chronic in nature, then be sure you try one of the above remedies to naturally stop your cat’s diarrhea.
+If it’s a fairly mild to moderate case and does not appear to be heavily chronic, then be sure you try one of the above remedies to naturally stop your cat’s diarrhea.
 Trust us when we say your cat will thank you!